HeathK1iff/basic-control/README.md

 # basic-control
-It is a basic control for Java.
+It is a basic control.